-It was developed at Google, to align teams under a shared vision with clearly defined goals and deliverables.
-After much success, design sprints are now being adopted by companies, big or small, and from all over the world and within all different industries – from insurance and banking to entertainment.
+The Design Sprint framework was developed at Google, to align teams under a shared vision with clearly defined goals and deliverables.
+Popularized by Jake Knapp in the book “Sprint”, the design sprint framework is now being adopted by companies big and small, and from all over the world within different industries.

 With a small team and a clear schedule for the week, you’ll rapidly progress from problem to tested solution.
 On Monday, you create a map of the problem.
 On Tuesday, each individual sketches solutions.
 Then, on Wednesday, you decide which sketches are the strongest.
 On Thursday, you build a realistic prototype.
 And finally, on Friday, you test that prototype with five target customers.